-Deson Development, as tenant, and Grand On Enterprise (a member of the Remaining DDIHL Group), as landlord, entered into a tenancy agreement dated 21 November 2014 ("HK Office Tenancy Agreement"), for the rental of certain portions of the Nanyang Plaza Property located at 11th Floor of Nanyang Plaza, No. 57 Hung To Road, Kwun Tong, Kowloon, Hong Kong with an aggregate floor area of approximately 9,500 sq. ft. and the joint rights to occupy and use a common area with an aggregate floor area of approximately 3,200 sq.ft..
-The term of the tenancy is from 21 November 2014 to 31 March 2017, with a rental of HK\$143,000 per month payable in advance.
-The annual rental payable by us to Grand On Enterprise for each of the financial years ending 31 March 2015, 2016 and 2017 is not expected to exceed HK\$1,716,000.
+Deson Development (for itself and on behalf of our Group), as tenant, and Grand On Enterprise Ltd (a member of the Remaining DDIHL Group), as landlord, entered into a tenancy agreement dated [•] 2014 ("HK Office Tenancy Agreement"), for the rental of certain potion of 11th Floor of Nanyang Plaza, No. 57 Hung To Road, Kwun Tong, Kowloon, Hong Kong with an aggregate floor area of approximately 9,500 sq. ft..
+The term of the tenancy is from the Listing Date to 31 March 2017, with a rental of HK\$143,000 per month payable in advance.
+The annual rental payable by us to Grand On Enterprise for each of the financial years ending 31 March 2017 is not expected to exceed HK\$1,716,000.
 In arriving at the above annual caps, our Directors have considered the prevailing market rates, namely the rental payable for similar properties to be leased by an Independent Third Party of similar locations.
-Peak Vision Appraisals Limited, the property valuer, has been appointed to review the HK Office Tenancy Agreement and is of the view that the rent payable under the HK Office Tenancy Agreement was at the prevailing market rent as at 30 June 2014.
+Peak Vision Appraisals Limited, the property valuer, has been appointed to review the HK Office Tenancy Agreement and is of the view that the rent payable under the HK Office Tenancy Agreement as at 30 June 2014.

-Our Directors considered that the HK Office Tenancy Agreement was entered into in the ordinary course of our Group's business and is on normal commercial terms, fair and reasonable and in the interests of our Company and our Shareholders as a whole.
+Our Directors consider that the HK Office Tenancy Agreement was entered into in the ordinary course of our Group's business and is on normal commercial terms, fair and reasonable and in the interests of our Company and our Shareholders as a whole.